parodos-dev/orchestrator-helm-chart/README.md

 backstage.rhdh.redhat.com/backstage condition met
 deployment.apps/backstage-backstage condition met
 ```
-If a deployment failure occurs for a Custom Resource (CR), check the logs of the pods created by the corresponding job responsible for deploying the failed CR instance.
+During the installation process, Kubernetes jobs are created by the chart to monitor the installation progress and wait for the CRDs to be fully deployed by the operators.
+In case of any failure at this stage, these jobs remain active, facilitating administrators in retrieving detailed diagnostic information to identify and address the cause of the failure.

-Note that these jobs are automatically deleted after the deployment of the chart is completed.
+> **Note:** that these jobs are automatically deleted after the deployment of the chart is completed.

 ### Workflow installation